 - All credits are claimed on Schedule OR-ASC-CORP. - Use the description code from the list in Appendix A. - List credits and codes on the OR-ASC-CORP in the order you want them used. - Taxpayers must take the full amount of a credit allowed per year (ORS 314.078).

 Line 11.
-Total standard credits from Schedule OR-ASC-CORP, Section C. Enter the total from Schedule OR-ASC-CORP, Section C.
+Total standard credits from Schedule OR-ASC-CORP, Section C. Enter as a positive number.

 Line 12.
 Tax after standard credits (line 10 minus line 11).